nimbly/ActiveResource/README.md

 all your models from that BaseModel.

 ##### How do I handle JSON-API responses?
-In your `Response` object `parse` method you'll need to do a lot of work, but it can be done.
-ActiveResource is looking for the parsed payload data to be in a specific format.
+In your `Response` object `decode` method you'll need to do a lot of work, but it can be done.
+ActiveResource is looking for the decoded payload data to be in a specific format.
 See Expected Data Format for more information.

 ##### How do I access response headers?
 You can access the `Response` object for the last API request via the Model's `getResponse` method.
 The `Response` object